Click links below to check out availability and make online bookings for West Coast accommodation and activities:

 A perfect storm of scenery, adventure, culture, history and fun, the West Coast is extreme, beautiful and diverse, and the perfect way to begin or end an experience in Wanaka.

 Visit the official West Coast website

 Drag the map to show more of the surrounding areas.

 Getting to Wanaka is easy.
-It’s a short, scenic 60-minute drive over the Crown Range to Wanaka.
-All major rental car companies are based at the airport and scheduled bus services provide transport to Wanaka throughout the day.
+It’s a short, scenic 60-minute drive to Wanaka from the closest international airport, where you will find all major rental car companies and scheduled bus services that provide transport to Wanaka throughout the day.